josecastroleon/pimatic-sensortag/README.md

 Configuration
 -------------
+If you don't have the pimatic-ble plugin add it to the plugin section:

+    {
+      "plugin": "ble"
+    }

-Add the plugin to the plugin section:
+Then add the plugin to the plugin section:

     {
       "plugin": "sensortag"